easybook/geshi/README.md

 # GeSHi - Generic Syntax Highlighter #

-This is an unmodified port of the GeSHi project code found on SourceForge: http://sourceforge.net/projects/geshi/

 This repository has been created just to be able to install GeSHi as a Composer package.
+Technically it's a port of the GeSHi project code found on SourceForge: http://sourceforge.net/projects/geshi/

+Differences from the official SourceForge repository:

+  * 28/sep/2012: added `twig.php` file to highlight Twig templates.